UNIX tutorial

 If you ever come across a terminal command with which you are unfamiliar, you

-can use a command called man
+can use a command called man:

 man ls

-command will show the manual pages (reference pages) for another
+The man command will show the manual pages (reference pages) for another

 command.
 In the example above, we ask the terminal to show the manual pages for

-command.
+the ls command.
 As you skim through the manual pages, you’ll notice that ls

-can do a lot more than just list the contents of a directory! man
+can do a lot more than just list the contents of a directory! man is a great

 way to learn more about new commands and even commands that you think you